jwds1978/jwds1978.github.io/freelance.md

     </ul>
   </li>
   <li>
-    Technical Writer<br />
+    <span style="font-weight: bolder;">Technical Writer:</span>&nbsp; Writes a variety of technical articles, reports, brochures, and/or manuals for
-    Writes a variety of technical articles, reports, brochures, and/or manuals for documentation for a wide range of uses.&nbsp; May be responsible for coordinating the display of graphics and the production of the document.
+    documentation for a wide range of uses.&nbsp; May be responsible for coordinating the display of graphics and the production of the document.
     <ul style="-moz-columns: 2; -webkit-columns: 2; columns: 2; list-style-position: inside;">
       <li>Hourly:&nbsp; $36&#8211;54 CAD</li>
       <li>Weekly:&nbsp; $1,438&#8211;2,177 CAD</li>